squid-cache/squid-cache.github.io/Features/Authentication.rst

 http_access deny all
 }}}

-Now there is a tricky change that was introduced in Squid 2.5.10.
-It allows to control when the user is prompted to authenticate.
-Now it's possible to force the user to re-authenticate although the username and password are still correct.
+But there is a trick which can force the user to authenticate with a different account in certain situations.
+This happens if you deny access with an authentication related ACL last in the http_access deny statement.
 Example configuration:

 {{{
 acl my_auth proxy_auth REQUIRED
+acl google_users proxyauth user1 user2 user3
-acl google dstdomain .google.com http_access allow my_auth
+acl google dstdomain .google.com http_access deny google !google_users
-http_access deny google my_auth
+http_access allow my_auth
 http_access deny all
 }}}

-In this case if the user requests ''www.google.com'' then the second ''http_access'' line matches and triggers re-authentication.
+In this case if the user requests ''www.google.com'' then first second ''http_access'' line matches and triggers re-authentication unless the user is one of the listed users.
 Remember: it's always the last ACL on a ''http_access'' line that "matches".
 If the matching ACL deals with authentication a re-authentication is triggered.
-If you didn't want that you would need to switch the order of ACLs so that you get {{{http_access deny my_auth google}}}.
+If you didn't want that you would need to switch the order of ACLs so that you get
+{{{http_access deny !google_users google}}}.

 You might also run into an '''authentication loop''' if you are not careful.
 Assume that you use LDAP group lookups and want to deny access based on